- Military Basics

 You’re not required to provide this information; however, without it your casualty assistance officer may not be able to assist you in getting your benefits and entitlements started.

 Federal privacy laws bar the government from releasing your private information to third parties unless you grant permission in writing.

 If you have specific questions about any unsolicited contact from an organization, ask your casualty assistance officer or long-term care manager for help.

 Long-term case manager

 Your casualty assistance officer should do a warm handoff to your long-term case manager who is available to provide you with assistance in the upcoming years.
-In the Air Force, the CAR also serves as the long-term case manager.
 It is important to connect with your long-term case manager, as benefits change in the future, and you may need assistance.

 Gold Star and Surviving Family Member Representative